cdsittampalam/documentation/docs/Fund Administration.md

 ### Example

 In the example of Fund A, Bob, Dave, and Alice are custodians in a fund.
-However, not all of them are custodians for individual withdrawal and transfer policies.
+However, not all of them are custodians for both policies.
 Each policy contains a set Threshold level.

 ![Fund A](/doc-images/ManagingFundA.png)